-Most photographers know about the micro four-thirdsOpens in a new tab.
-(MTF) system, but just as many are unfamiliar with the actual benefits of this smaller-sized camera sensor.
+Most photographers know about the micro four-thirds (MTF) system, but just as many are unfamiliar with the actual benefits of this smaller-sized camera sensor.

 Since first entering the photography scene, the micro four-thirds format has created a lot of buzz, with most photographers come across them either loving them or hating them.